DUI with Serious Bodily Injury

 Driving under the influence (DUI) laws were largely passed in hopes of eliminating or at least reducing the number of people injured or killed by drivers operating motor vehicles while intoxicated.
 Many DUI arrests are the result of routine traffic stops that do not involve accidents, but drunk driving becomes a felony offense when a motorist is accused of having caused or contributed to causing serious bodily injury.

 DUI cases involving serious bodily injuries can be very difficult to defend because authorities are authorized by state law to draw the blood of the alleged offenders (even without consent).
 In addition to steep criminal penalties, alleged offenders in these cases can also be subject to civil claims for monetary damages.

 Lawyer for DUI with Serious Bodily Injury Arrests in Brooksville, FL

 If you were recently arrested in Central Florida for an alleged DUI offense involving serious bodily injury, you should avoid making any kind of statement to authorities until you have legal representation.
-Ashley M. Aulls, P.A. aggressively defends clients accused of drunk driving in several areas in and around Hernando County, including Spring Hill, Wildwood, Brooksville, Weeki Wachee, New Port Richey, Inverness, and many others.
+The Law Office of Ashley Aulls, P.A. aggressively defends clients accused of drunk driving in several areas in and around Hernando County, including Spring Hill, Wildwood, Brooksville, Weeki Wachee, New Port Richey, Inverness, and many others.